-In the event the college is closed due to inclement weather or medical issues, students will consult the schedule provided at the beginning of the semester to determine which material would be covered during the time the college is closed.
-Students will be responsible for anything available at that time.
+In the event the college is closed due to inclement weather or medical issues, students will consult the schedule provided at the beginning of the semester to determine which chapters would be covered during the time the college is closed.
+Students will be responsible for anything in that chapter.
 I am NOT available 24/7, so please expect reasonable delays in my answers to emails during a period when the college is closed due to bad weather.

-Extra Credit Options: Forthcoming!
+Extra Credit Options: